bmancuso3/Robert-Mancuso-Portfolio/README.md

 ## User Story
 ```
-AS x
+AS recent bootcamp graduate and junior developer
-I WANT x
+I WANT to showcase some of my skills to you, hopefully a future employer!
-SO THAT x
+SO THAT I can give you an idea of what I bring to the table and who I am
 ```

 ## Acceptance Criteria
 ```
-GIVEN x
+GIVEN my pursuit of beginning a career in software development
-WHEN x
+WHEN a viewer visits my digital portfolio
-THEN x
+THEN they get a basic idea for my technical skills and background, my personality, and means to attain answers to any other questions one might have
 ```

 ## Technologies Used